software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # The INVEST criteria

-- Which INVEST criteria does the following user story violate?
+- Which INVEST criteria (independent, negotiable, valuable, small, testable) does the following user story violate?

   > ❌ As a blog reader, I want to be able to search blog posts by name, category and author so that I can find relevant blog posts to read